 I love edamame!
 They’re so tasty, easy to transport, and filling thanks to their high protein and high fiber content.
 Another great thing about edamame is if you’re out and about and you forgot to pack yourself a snack you can generally find a small package of them available at any grocery store or market that serves sushi.

-- Before I start cooking I make a mug of tea or warm lemon water to start sipping on.
+Before I start cooking I make a mug of tea or warm lemon water to sip on.

 These two simple tricks take the edge off the hunger monster, prevent me from splurging on heavier foods, and keep my appetite focused on dinner.
 There’s nothing worse then filling up on snacks and then not even being hungry for dinner once it’s ready.
 Yep, done that way too many times.